 I would mention that if at anytime there is excessively heavy periods, excruciating pain, periods missing for *many* months, that’s not normal.
 In that situation we need to consider if there’s anything in the teen’s diet or lifestyle that we can improve (FYI a bad diet and/or high stress levels really mess with your period and moods, irrespective of your age!).

 Should there be those issues and despite a few cycles of trying diet and lifestyle tweaks, there is no real improvement, you need to see a doctor.
-But please do not accept the doctor offering the hormonal birth control pill to “regulate’ her period, as that is just a plaster to cover up whatever underlying health issues there are.
+But please do not accept the doctor offering the hormonal birth control pill to “regulate’ her period, as that is just a plaster to cover up whatever underlying health issues there are and there is a zillion bad side effects.

-On my Tween Period Positive workshops I prepare both the tween and parent/caregiver on what to expect during the teen years so our young people can have a positive relationship with their period right from the start.
+On my Period Ready workshops I prepare both the pre-teen and parent/caregiver on what to expect during the teen years so our young people can have a positive relationship with their period right from the start.